Field Museum of Natural History, Chicago, IL

 Founded on the occasion of the World’s Columbian Exposition held in Chicago in 1893, the museum is housed in a large Greek revival building, overlooking Lake Michigan in the Museum Campus area of Chicago, designed by Graham, Anderson, Probst & White architects.

-Like other prominent Natural History museums in the world, the Field’s permanent exhibition covers a broad range of themes, ranging from Paleontology (including the famous Sue Tyrannosaurus Rex fossil, the most complete skeleton of this species of dinosaurs ever found) to Earth sciences, from history of the life on our planet to geology and minerals, including an exceptional collection of gems, from the conservation of the environment and biodiversity to Genetics.
+Like other prominent Natural History museums in the world, the Field’s permanent exhibition covers a broad range of themes, ranging from Paleontology (including the famous Sue Tyrannosaurus Rex fossil, the most complete skeleton of this species of dinosaurs ever found) to Earth sciences, from the history of the life on our planet to geology and minerals, including an exceptional collection of gems, from the conservation of the environment and biodiversity to Genetics.

-A distinctive aspect of the Field, as a scientific museum, is the attention it also pays to ethnography and history, with sections dedicated to the Ancient Egypt, Pre-Columbian America, Africa, and Pacific Ocean’s cultures.
+A distinctive aspect of the Field, as a scientific museum, is the attention it also pays to ethnography and history, with sections dedicated to Ancient Egypt, Pre-Columbian America, Africa, and the Pacific Ocean’s cultures.

 The Field Museum of Natural History also organizes temporary exhibitions, educational activities, particularly addressed to children and teens, and special events.